mendhak/gpslogger/README.md

 Click on 'Register your application'

-Fill in the form with these details
+Fill in the form with these details.
+Remember to uncheck the 'Confidential Application' checkbox, since this is a mobile app.

 ![Oauth settings](assets/osm_oauth_settings.png)

 After registering the application, you will receive a Client ID.
-Place the keys in OpenStreetMapManager#getOpenStreetMapClientID().
+Place the Client ID in OpenStreetMapManager#getOpenStreetMapClientID().
 If you used your own custom scheme, replace the value in AndroidManifest.xml and OpenStreetMapManager#getOpenStreetMapRedirect()